Welcome to our Homeschooling Journey

 The curiosity about homeschooling began while attending the Tutu and Me program with my 3 yr. old.
 We attended bi-weekly meetings to participate in story-time and other educational activities.
 They even provided us with educational materials to use at home.

-The time came as my 3 yr. old approached kindergarten age I decided to research homeschooling as an alternative to traditional schooling.
-Therefore after countless books and various websites, I made the decision (along with my Hubby) to not only homeschool one but all three of our school-aged children.
+When the time got closer for my youngest to start kindergarten I decided to research homeschooling as an alternative to traditional schooling.
+After countless books and various websites, I made the decision (along with my Hubby, of course) to not only homeschool our youngest daughter, but all three of our school-aged children.
 Thus began our homeschooling journey!

 Where do you start your homeschooling journey?